Li Chenyang: Academic contributions

 Li has published 21 books (7 single-authored) and over 100 sole-authored journal articles and book chapters.
 His most recent publication is Reshaping Confucianism: A Progressive Inquiry.
 New York: Oxford University Press, 2023.

-Li has served in a series of leadership roles in academic and professional organizations.
-He was the founding president of the Association of Chinese Philosophers in North America (1995 - 1997), president of the International Society for Chinese Philosophy (2015 - 2017), and a member of the Asia Committee of the American Philosophical Association (1999 - 2000).
-He had also served as the president of the International Society for Chinese Philosophy for a two-year term (2016 - 2017) and is a member of the Academic Advisory Board of Berggruen Philosophy and Culture Center.
-He also sits on the editorial/academic boards of over two dozen scholarly publications and organizations in fields related to his areas of expertise.
+Li was the founding president of the Association of Chinese Philosophers in North America (1995 - 1997), president of the International Society for Chinese Philosophy (2015 - 2017), and a member of the Asia Committee of the American Philosophical Association (1999 - 2000).
+He was president of the International Society for Chinese Philosophy for a two-year term (2016 - 2017) and is a member of the Academic Advisory Board of Berggruen Philosophy and Culture Center.
+He is on the editorial/academic boards of over two dozen scholarly publications and organizations in fields related to his areas of expertise.
+Notre Dame Philosophical Reviews has called him "one of the world's leading interpreters of Confucian philosophy".
+China Review says that "Li is perhaps the most influential Confucian-inspired philosopher in the Anglophone world".
+The Stanford-Elsevier TOP2%SCIENTISTS list identified him as one of the world's top 2% most impactful philosophers.